 During your winter holidays in Greece, dress up warm and visit one or several of the many winter destinations you’ll find on the map.

-In the famous mountain villages in the north or the Peloponnese.
-Walk down their cobbled lanes and admire their traditional architecture.
+In the famous mountain villages in the north or the Peloponnese, take a walk down the cobbled lanes and admire the traditional architecture.
 In your comfy B&B or cosy taverna, seated by the fire, you’ll find that Greece’s classic products – cheeses, hand-kneaded bread, olives, extra-virgin olive oil – taste even better than in the city.

-Popular destinations in Greece during winter
+Popular winter destinations in Greece

 From Pelion’s ski resort at Agriolefkes, you can combine winter sports with exploring the mountains’ famed villages.
 Other excellent ski resorts can be found at Falakro (Drama), Kaimaktsalan, Vasilitsa, Seli, Karpenissi, Elatohori and Kalavryta.
-They’re all set in spectacular locations, conveniently close to archaeological sites, Byzantine monuments and hamlets unspoilt by tourism.
+They’re all set in spectacular locations, conveniently close to archaeological sites, Byzantine monuments and hamlets virtually untouched by tourism.

-Winter in Greece: traditions and customs in the big cities
+Life in the big cities

 In Kastoria, you might want to check out the Ragoutsaria, a three-day period of music played on traditional brass instruments, dancing, food and wine that has its roots in Dionysian rituals.
-And at Epiphany on January 6th, you’ll want to see the Blessing of the Waters, though you probably won’t be tempted to dive for the cross thrown by the priest into the icy cold sea.
+And at Epiphany on January 6, you’ll want to see the Blessing of the Waters, though you probably won’t be tempted to dive for the cross thrown by the priest into the icy cold sea.